cloudnative-pg/charts/charts/cluster/TESTING.md

 # Testing

 This chart uses Kyverno Chainsaw and implements end-to-end (E2E) tests for common features.
 Not everything is tested because of inadequate tooling — for example, local simulation of Azure and Google Cloud Storage.
-We do test S3 via MinIO.
+We do test S3 via RustFS.
 Our aim is that every critical feature that is technically feasible to test is covered.

-We use a local kind cluster (minikube also works) and provision prerequisites such as the CloudNativePG operator, Prometheus CRDs, and MinIO.
+We use a local kind cluster (minikube also works) and provision prerequisites such as the CloudNativePG operator, Prometheus CRDs, and RustFS.
 Then we run the `chainsaw` utility, which executes the individual tests.
 It can run tests in parallel, which is essential because some tests take over five minutes to complete.

 ## Procedure